Complete Guide To Visiting Kikuletwa Hot Springs in Tanzania

 There is no direct public transport to the springs.
 You can however take a dala-dala (shared minibus) from Arusha to Moshi.
 From Moshi, you will have to hire a taxi or a motorbike taxi (boda boda) to the hot springs.
 This option will cost less but it will require more time and it might not necessarily be comfortable.

-Public Transport and Tours
+Public transport and tours

 Packing list for traveling to Kikuletwa Hot springs